mazhar666/Black-Hat-GoLang/README.md

-Practising GoLang from Black Hat Go book for Penetration Testing
+# Practising GoLang from Black Hat Go book for Penetration Testing

-from vscode